|

 ![]() |

-The classical (antique) Greek profile is ideal image
+The classical or antique Greek profile of half-face is ideal image

 of the man from the point of view of the Greek culture, and in